smthfrmn/filter-by-track-data/README.md

 **Other (`other`):** Name of the required individual parameter, if for `variab` 'other' has been selected.
 The 'Other' field must exist in the track data, app will log error and return a null result if the field is not present in the track data.

 **Filter Relation (`rel`):** By this parameter the relation in the required filter has to be selected.
-The possible values differ by parameter data type, only numeric and timestamp fields can relate by '>' or '<' predictably.
+The possible values differ by parameter data type.

 **Filter Value (`valu`):** Value of the relation that the filtered part of the data set has to fulfill.
 In case of `rel` = 'is one of the following' commas have to be used to separate the possible values.
 In case of a timestamp parameter, please use the timestamp format with year, month, day, hour, minute and second as in the example: '2021-06-23 09:34:00'."
-[TODO]

 **Time field? (`time`):** Boolean indicating whether or not the filter field is a timestamp.